YIN AND YANG HEALING

 Other yang psychological qualities are groundedness, centeredness, reality-based rather than fanciful, hard-nosed, domineering, controlling, practical, business-like, on time, detail-oriented, mentally sharp and basically present in this reality.
 In excess, they are too grounded and self-centered, closed to new ideas, selfish or self-centered, and too hard-nosed.

 Yin Psychology = slow oxidizer attitudes and traits.
 These traits tend to include being more relaxed, slower-moving, weaker, more emotional, often more fearful and depressed, apathetic, cloudy or mentally foggy, ethereal, and not nearly as well grounded or centered.
-They tend to be less confrontative, and more repressed or suppressed emotionally.
+They tend to be less confronting, and more repressed or suppressed emotionally.
 Their general demeanor is more “shattered”, which is a very yin tendency or direction of movement.

 Most people, of course, are a mixture of these traits, just as their body chemistry is a mixture of various imbalances both yin and yang.
 However, one or the other prevails.
 A hair mineral analysis is often amazingly accurate to help one to know which set of traits is more likely present.
 Note that all adult fast oxidizers are just slow oxidizers under a tremendous amount of stress, even if the mineral ratios appear good.
+However, an adult with a fast oxidation pattern is much more likely to demonstrate more yang psychological qualities.

 Other Major Influences On Yin And Yang.
 Personal habits matter, such as answering the call of nature quickly.
 Otherwise one becomes quite depleted and yin.
 Other factors are the colors one wears, aloneness versus being more social, one’s companions and partners, and more.
 These may be discussed in a later article.
 However, they are generally not as important as the factors discussed above.